Is It Bad to Ask Too Many Questions at Work?

 The Fine Line Between Curious and Overwhelming

 So when does healthy curiosity tip into problematic territory?
 It usually happens when questions replace effort.
 If you’re consistently asking things you could reasonably find yourself with two minutes of searching, people will notice.
-The pattern matters more than any individual question.

 There’s also such a thing as question paralysis, where someone needs every single detail clarified before taking any action.
 This creates dependency rather than collaboration.
 Work involves some level of judgment calls and moving forward with incomplete information.
 If you’re waiting for someone to answer seventeen questions before starting a basic task, that signals a different issue than mere curiosity.